 The Boston Terrier’s ancestors were originally bred to be fighting dogs.

-However, a dog named Judge died at the hand of one of these cruel sports by an American man, who brought him back home to Boston.
+But, a dog named Judge was sold to an American man, William O’Brien, who brought him back home to Boston.

 Over generations, the breed was developed into the smaller and sweeter-tempered pet we see today.